marvinirwin/loopback-next/docs/site/Loopback-component-authentication.md

 }
 ```

-Authentication is **not** part of the default sequence of actions, so you must
+By default, authentication is **not** part of the sequence of actions, so you
-create a custom sequence and add the authentication action.
+must create a custom sequence and add the authentication action.

 An authentication action `AuthenticateFn` is provided by the
 `AuthenticateActionProvider` class.